justland/just-func/docs/syntax.md

 The grammar of `just-func` is extremely simple.
 You should be able to understand it within 5 minutes.

-`just-func` follows this simple structure: `[operator, operands*]` This is the same

-It is designed to be very expressive.
-One goal is to support meta-programming (e.g. `macro`) without additional syntax.

 Here is a quick summary of the key grammar rules:

 ```ebnf